 I took my son with me to sample a variety of sweet gluten-free treats (all were exceptionally tasty) and we couldn’t resist ordering a satisfying gluten-free breakfast burrito as well.
 Wave the Grain is an excellent place to quench those gluten-free sweet cravings.

 Location: 641 S. Broadway, Boulder, CO

 You’ll love stopping by Kim & Jake’s Cakes when visiting Boulder.
-This unpretentious bakery makes all sorts of gluten-free breads that will impress even the most picky gluten-free eater.
+This unpretentious bakery makes all sorts of gluten-free bread that will impress even the pickiest gluten-free eater.

-You can also purchase Kim and Jake’s breads at grocery stores around town, but I assure you, nothing beats the fresh-baked stuff direct from the bakery itself.
+You can also purchase Kim and Jake’s bread at grocery stores around town, but I assure you, nothing beats the fresh-baked stuff direct from the bakery itself.